In an emotional interview with Glamour UK, Megan Fox opened up about motherhood, fame, and how she teaches her kids about gender identity.

 Related: Megan Fox addresses the mom-shaming she gets: ‘Do you ask their dad when he’s out?’

-In regard to Noah and her desire for him to live life as true to themself as possible, she acknowledges that the world isn’t always kind to kids they deem “different” and how she wishes she could protect him.
+In regard to Noah and her desire for him to live life as true to themself as possible, she acknowledged that the world isn’t always kind to kids they deem “different” and how she wished she could protect him.

 One thing she’s completely nailed is making sure her children know they’re accepted, loved, and brave at home by having open discussions and reading inclusive children’s books about gender identity.